Step 3: Priority weighting¶

 To add a new priority group, the user must click on the button, as shown in Figure 1.

-box, where user required to fill the following information.
+This will open a Priority Group Dialog box, where user required to fill the following information.

 - Group name: Name of the group.